If you want a plain and simple frame, I can not compete with the

 Your project may differ depending on what you repurpose and how much I have to do.

-Typically, I would recommend you get your framing done by your local Michael's or Hobby Lobby.
+Typically, I would recommend you get your framing done by your local Hobby Lobby.
 However, if you want something very special, perhaps an odd shape or an exotic wood, you will need to go the custom route.
 This 12"w x 10"h x 3/4"d frame is made of mahogany with quilted maple inlaid banding and walnut corner "keys" for rigidity.
 Glass and matt were also provided.

 Stained Glass Framing